by

 Your doctor may advise you to modify your lifestyle, such as by exercising, losing weight, and altering your eating habits.
 Additionally, there are a variety of medications that may be beneficial to you.
 Some are sold over-the-counter, while others require a prescription.
 They could be injections, creams, lotions, or pills.

-Some of them and their functionality are listed below:
+Some of them and their functionality are listed below -In Relation to Osteoarthritis

 Painkillers: These are medications that lessen pain without lowering inflammation.
 They strive to modify how your body reacts to pain.
 Common alternatives are acetaminophen, tramadol, and prescription opioids that include oxycodone or hydrocodone.
 The use of opioids is typically discouraged since they have the potential to be addictive.